box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/3-scaffold-application-code.md

 * `/event` handler: Captures all incoming Slack traffic, verifies the content, and routes to `process`.
-* `process`: Parses apart the Slack event and routes to either Box group processing (user channel events) or to add Box content to the group (slash commands).
+* `process`: Parses the Slack event and routes to either Box group processing (user channel events) or to add Box content to the group (slash commands).
 * `processUser`: Handles user event requirements to either add or remove a user